 By now we are no strangers to concepts like Facebook followers, organic likes, and social media metrics.
 With all of this tech talk floating around us, it can be easy to lose sight of every restaurant’s ultimate goal: attracting living, breathing, paying customers.
 All the online activity in the world is for not if it doesn’t increase traffic and grow a local customer base.

-This week we’re shifting back to basics to look at four simple yet effective ways to increase foot traffic to and into your restaurant.
+This week we’re shifting back to basics to look at four simple yet effective ways to increase restauurant traffic.
 Before we do, though, it’s important to address the biggest “Step One” there is to successfully attracting clientele: knowing your target market.
 From basic demographics to the ins and outs of your ideal customers’ likes and dislikes, clarifying who you want walking through your doors will help you to build an atmosphere so tailored to them it feels like they’ve been hand-delivered a personalized invitation.

 Think for a moment on the kinds of associations you want customers to make with your brand.
 If your specialty is wings, why not market a weekly wing special?
 If your goal is to create a fun-loving, energetic atmosphere, why not invest in a trivia or karaoke night?
 These kinds of weekly specials will spread like wild fire – particularly if you’re encouraging customers to post about their experiences on social media – and will help build a loyal weekly following.